Azure/azure-stream-analytics/Samples/ManageStreamAnalyticsWith.NETSDK/README.md

-# Microsoft Azure Stream Analytics #
+# Manage Azure Stream Analytics with .NET SDK #

-For more information about the Stream Analytics service, see [http://azure.microsoft.com/en-us/services/stream-analytics/](http://azure.microsoft.com/en-us/services/stream-analytics/)
+This sample demonstrates how to perform management operations using the .NET SDK for Azure Stream Analytics